LARQ Bottle Review

 If you have the lid off of the bottle and accidentally (or purposefully) press the button, the rim light will turn yellow and the UV light won’t turn on.
 You don’t want to take UV light to the eye—or any other part of your body, for that matter—so we appreciate this safety feature.

-It works with a battery, so you will have to charge your LARQ bottle with a USB-C cable.
+It works with a battery, so you will have to charge your LARQ bottle with a Micro USB cable.
 That’s not ideal for travel—we have too many things to charge already—but it’s also not a huge deal since the charge lasts for about a month (it does take four to five hours to charge, though).
 This is the first rechargeable water bottle we’ve tested at Pack Hacker, so we’re not sure how a month compares to others on the market, but it seems pretty good.
-Additionally, even with the USB-C port, the water bottle is still water-resistant.
+Additionally, even with the Micro USB port, the water bottle is still water-resistant.